 Among probably the most frequent technical issue users have found with this blender is that the base of the jug starts leaking a little.

-Thankfully, KitchenAid have now redesigned their jar and are actually offering to replace any leaky ones for free, EVEN if the blender is a good 5 years old!
+Thankfully, KitchenAid have now redesigned their jar and are actually offering to replace any leaky ones for free!

 That’s an example of the fantastic customer service we come to expect from such a big brand.